ARSENAL 3–1 SOUTHAMPTON: BY THE VISUALS

 7 – Shots for Kai Havertz and Bukayo Saka (joint-most in a single game by any player across all teams this season).
 It’s the second time both have recorded seven shots in a league game this season, the previous instance being against Leicester in their last match.

-20 – Goals in 20 Premier League games for Kai Havertz when played as a striker for Arsenal, averaging a goal contribution every 82 minutes.
+20 – Goal contributions in 20 Premier League games for Kai Havertz when played as a striker for Arsenal, averaging a goal contribution every 82 minutes.

 7 – Goals for Kai Havertz in his last seven games in all competitions at the Emirates Stadium, including his last five Premier League matches there.

 Kai Havertz showed real leadership by stepping up to score the equaliser.
-After the match, Arteta mentioned that the German can still get better.
+After the match, Arteta said that the German could still get better.
 While I love what he’s bringing to the team right now, if Mikel is right and there’s still another level to unlock, it’s an exciting prospect.

 BUKAYO SAKA’S GAME BY NUMBERS

-3 big chances created, 15 touches in opponents box, 8x possession won, 7 shots (6 inside the box), 3 duels won, 2 fouls won, 2 shots on target, 2 assists and 1 goal.
+Most big chances created (3), most touches in opponents box (15), joint most shots (7), joint most passes into the penalty area (3), most progressive carries (8), 8x possession won, 3 duels won, 2 fouls won, 2 shots on target, 2 assists and 1 goal.

 7 – Shots and 8 key passes for Bukayo Saka.
-The only player on record (since 2003-04) to have 7+ shots and create 7+ chances in a Premier League game more than once, and he’s done it in back-to-back appearances.
+He is the only player on record (since 2003-04) to have 7+ shots and create 7+ chances in a Premier League game more than once—and he’s achieved this in back-to-back appearances.

 27 – Chances created by Bukayo Saka in the Premier League this season, at least four more than any other player.